VisTrails/VisTrails/doc/usersguide/spreadsheet.rst

 (2) The spreadsheet is extensible so you can write a custom spreadsheet cell widget that has a button or label with the desired link (a QLabel with openExternalLinks set to True, for example).

-(3) You can tweak the existing RichTextCell be adding the line "self.browser.setOpenExternalLinks(True)" at line 63 of the source file "vistrails/packages/spreadsheet/widgets/richtext/richtext.py".
+(3) You can tweak the existing RichTextCell by adding the line "self.browser.setOpenExternalLinks(True)" at line 63 of the source file "vistrails/packages/spreadsheet/widgets/richtext/richtext.py".
 Then, if your workflow creates a file with html markup text like "<a href="http://www.vistrails.org">VisTrails</a>" connected to a RichTextCell, clicking on the rendered link in the cell will open it in a web browser.
 You need to add the aforementioned line to the source to let Qt know that you want the link opened externally; by default, it will just issue an event that isn't processed.

 Saving a Spreadsheet
 ====================